 7.2.3 General Minimum Requirements for Consideration for Promotion to Associate Professor

-.1 Six years (or the equivalent) of full-time teaching experience in higher education, including at least four years in the rank of assistant professor at the University.
+.1 Six years (or the equivalent) of full-time employment in higher education, including at least four years in the rank of assistant professor at the University.

 .2 Possession of the appropriate earned terminal degree or, in unusual circumstances, an equivalent combination of professional education and achievement.